1. Data controller

 You can object to the publication of your personal data on compelling legitimate grounds relating to your particular situation.
 You can have access to and request the rectification of your data at any time.
 For the purposes mentioned above, please contact us at info at liberties dot eu.

 6. How do we protect your personal data?

 7. How long do we keep your data?

 We keep your personal data as long as it is necessary for the purpose stated at the time of the collection.
 For transparency reasons we keep your data provided when signing an Online Petition, participating in a Survey, Sending an Email via the Site or sending Public Data Request until the end of the particular campaign.
 We store your personal data until your name and your country has been received by the recipient of the campaign.
 Afterwards we only store anonymized and aggregated data from our past campaigns.

 8. Other information

 The Site may include parts of third-party websites or contain links pointing to third party websites.
-These linked sites (e.g. facebook.com, twitter.com, google.com, disqus.com, mailchimp.com) are not under ELP’s control and we are not responsible for the privacy practices or the contents of any such linked site, or any link contained in any linked site.
+These linked sites (e.g. facebook.com, twitter.com, google.com, disqus.com, mailchimp.com) are not under Liberties’s control and we are not responsible for the privacy practices or the contents of any such linked site, or any link contained in any linked site.